How can simplifying software licence agreements reduce time to sign and strengthen complex commercial relationships?

 Find a platform that does it all

-The software licence agreement process usually involves finding the right version of a template in Word, negotiating over email, phone calls and meetings, converting to a PDF, sending to the counterparty in an eSignature tool like DocuSign, and then saving in a shared drive or as a hard copy somewhere.
+The software licence agreement process usually involves finding the right version of a template in Word, negotiating over email, phone calls and meetings, converting to a PDF, sending to the counterparty in a tool for electronic signatures like DocuSign, and then saving in a shared drive or as a hard copy somewhere.

 But who has the time for multiple systems?
 Find a single platform that can handle templating, creation, negotiation, signature and management.